 Nevertheless, above-mentioned pros of a work of art depend on several factors such as principle of choosing an artefact, methodology of using it and teacher’s attitude.
 Firstly, let’s dwell upon the principles of selecting.
 While choosing a work of art the teacher should follow the principles below:

 - The principle of vocabulary utilization.
 The work of art “must utilize vocabulary that will be new, novel, and/or of interest to them (students).
 If the work of art lacks “meaty” vocabulary it will not challenge these… learners.”
 3,19]

 - The principle of authentic material.
 When pupils get to know parts of a foreign culture, they widen their lingvocultural view.
 It satisfies pupils’ natural curiosity about everything new.

 - The principle of emotional impact.
 This principle allows us to select from the great variety of authentic material.
 For example, songs with remarkable and impressive music are suitable for the ESL classroom.

-withthe title of the work through a brainstorming session in order to get ideas about the artefactartifact they are going to deal with or, at the conclusive stage, it is essential to organize group discussions, debates, dialogues and other interesting pursuits for high-grade students.
+Secondly, methodology of art utilization is a crucial part in implementation of the art-based curriculum.
+Generally, the whole process could be divided into three stages.
+They are preliminary, operational and conclusive stages.
+Each stage must be provided with appropriate activities.
+For example, at the preliminary stage children should analyze with the title of the work through a brainstorm in order to get ideas about the artefact they are going to deal with or, at the conclusive stage, it is essential to organize group discussions, debates, dialogues and other interesting pursuits for high-grade students.
 In order to engage lower level students one can give them a task to prepare comic strips or pictorial representation of the work.

-Finally, good implementation of art mainly depends on the creativity, enthusiasm and fantasy of the teacher.
-If one is eager to make one’s lessons fun and informative, children will listen to him/her and be motivated to learn.
+Finally, good implementation of art mainly depends on creativity, enthusiasm and fantasy of the teacher.
+If one is eager to make one’s lessons fun and informative children will listen to him/her and be motivated to learn.